Codecademy/ugc/content/deyemiobaa/building-a-todolist-with-rails.md

 The `params[:todo][:description]` syntax gets the value of the hash.
 The `valid?` method checks if the model is valid.
 If the model is valid it renders the `index` view and show the list of todos.
 If the model is not valid, it just renders the `index` view.
 In a real application, we would want to display the errors to the user.

 You can submit the form multiple time to have enough data to test the table.
-The table will be empty for now.
 We'll add the table in the next section.
+You can verify that your todos are being saved to the database by opening your terminal to your apps directory and running `rails c` to open the rails console.
+Then run `Todo.all` to see the list of todos.

 ## Displaying the list of todos